Knights Templar’s Legendary Sword In Stone In Terminillo Mysteriously Disappeared – Where Is It Hidden?

 The Sword in the Rock inside Montesiepi Church.
 Image source - Read more

-Guy II de la Roche was well-known for his chivalry, and it is possible he did come in contact with the persecuted Knights Templar, but this fascinating story cannot be confirmed.
-In any case, as the legend goes, the five knights went in separate directions seeking a hiding place in nearby villages.
-They never lost contact with each other and met at the same spot every Solstice Day, where their Brotherhood had been dissolved.
+Guy II de la Roche was well-known for his chivalry, and he may have come in contact with the persecuted Knights Templar, but this fascinating story cannot be confirmed.
+In any case, as the legend goes, the five knights went in separate directions, seeking a hiding place in nearby villages.
+They never lost contact and met at the same spot every Solstice Day, where their Brotherhood had been dissolved.

 For unknown reasons, Terminillo's sword vanished in August 2020, and it is unclear what happened to it.
 The fact parts of the blade remain in the stone suggests someone may have stolen it for unknown reasons.